sxudan/lyrics_player/README.md

 # lyrics_player

-This is a flutter project which player .srt lyrics.
+This is a flutter project which plays .srt lyrics.
 It can play lyrics in PIP mode too.

 # Demo